filecoin-project/lotus/metrics/README.md

 ## Import system dashboard

-Since our `prometheus.yml` config already has configuration for node_exporter we can go straight away and import a Grafana dashboard for viewing:
+Since our `prometheus.yml` config already has configuration for node_exporter, we can go straight away and import a Grafana dashboard for viewing:

 1. Download the most recent dashboard from https://grafana.com/grafana/dashboards/1860-node-exporter-full/
 2. Log in to Grafana (http://localhost:3000) using the web interface.